pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/basics/page.md

 iconclass=fa-comments
 ```

-## Basic customisations for the listing grid
+## Basic customizations for the listing grid

-There are three basic customisations that can be achieved with simple annotations on your preside object `.cfc` file:
+There are three basic customizations that can be achieved with simple annotations on your preside object `.cfc` file:

 1. Change the fields that are displayed in the table
 2. Change the _default_ sort order of records